-Do make sure that it can scale automatically and that you can scale your operations automatically.
-Video can require a lot of compute power and with new formats coming out almost daily (360, VR/AR to name a few) the transcoders need to be able to adapt dynamically.
+Do make sure that it can scale your video production in line with your business goals.
+Video can require a lot of computing power and with new formats coming out regularly (360, AR, VR, etc.) the transcoders need to be able to adapt dynamically.
 Equally, on premise you must not rely on a single millennial who has all the knowledge about how to reformat a video.
 Again – think about “Citizen” editor workflows to avoid bottlenecks.

 If you’d like advice on your problems with video management, please email Overcast CEO Philippe Broduer on email@example.com.